crate/cratedb-guide/docs/integrate/airflow/index.md

 ::::{grid} 3
 :gutter: 2

-:::{grid-item-card} Guide: Export to S3
+:::{grid-item-card} Export to S3
 :link: airflow-export-s3
 :link-type: ref
 Export data from CrateDB to S3 on a schedule.
 :::

-:::{grid-item-card} Guide: Implement a data retention policy
+:::{grid-item-card} Implement a data retention policy
 :link: airflow-data-retention-policy
 :link-type: ref
 An effective retention policy for time-series data, relating to the practice of storing and managing data for a designated period of time.
 :::

-:::{grid-item-card} Guide: Implement a hot and cold storage data retention policy
+:::{grid-item-card} Implement a hot and cold storage data retention policy
 :link: airflow-data-retention-hot-cold
 :link-type: ref
 A hot/cold storage strategy is often motivated by a tradeoff between performance